 Major: Interdisciplinary Ecology (ECL) - (IEC_MS)

 Advances in technology such as expanded remote sensing and animal tracking platforms have triggered the rapid expansion of data available for ecologists and natural resource scientists.
-We have customized a modern data workflow for continuous and discrete long-term ecological data to assist in adaptive decision-making.
+To help manage these expanding data stream, We haveI customized a modern data workflow for continuous and discrete long-term ecological data to assist in adaptive decision-making.
 To promote reproducibility in our workflows and reduce data collection errors, we incorporated specific standards into our program, including (1) standardizing field datasheets linked to an electronic data entry platform; (2) performing quality assurance and control (QA/QC); (3) creating scripts to analyze data and inform decision making; and (4) use a version control workflow to track changes to data, scripts, and documents.

-Making these data and scripts available to multiple users is challenging.
-I have developed a repository structure using GitHub so that files and data may be available to all members of the team, other collaborators, and publishers.
+To promote an open and cooperative learning environment, we make these data and scripts available to multiple users, necessitating a structure to track changes and version history of files such as R scipts and data files.
+I developed a repository structure using GitHub so that files and data may be available to all members of the team, other collaborators, and publishers.
 I do this by 1) evaluating our previous repository structure and workflow; 2) creating a new and consistent structure and workflow among all project repositories; 3) and establishing and maintaining a file naming convention that encompasses any file that could be in a repository.
 This repository structure takes into account the need to manage “living data” and considers the need for ecological efforts to be transparent.

-Additionally, climate change perpetuation and sea level rise have led to Gulf of Mexico shoreline dynamics concerns.
-Shoreline dynamics in coastal development areas have been studied; however, under-developed shorelines have yet to be analyzed.
-This study used seven NAIP (National Agriculture Imagery Program) aerial images, from 1994 to 2019, of our study area near Cedar Key, FL.
-The cloud-free images were collected during relatively similar mean river discharge levels and during (mostly) the same season.
-We assessed the shoreline changes using ESRI’s ArcMap© spatial data analysis extension DSAS (Digital Shoreline Analysis Systems) on three different time periods from the imagery, 1994-2007, 2010-2019, and 1994-2019.
-We determined the greatest impact of this analysis and speculated on possible factors that may contribute to an escalated shoreline change rate during a selected time frame.
+Additionally, climate change perpetuation and related increases in storm events and severeity, combined with sea level rise have led to increasing concerns from citizens in the Gulf of Mexico related to changing shoreline dynamics such as erosion.
+Shoreline dynamics, such as changes in available shoreline from erosions and deposition are more widely studied in coastal regions where humans have developed the coastline and changes in these developed coastline can alter property values.
+In regions of coastline with limited human development, such as the big bend, limited efforts have been made to assess changes in coastal habiat features in these areas.
+As an example approach to address this for a region of the west coast of Florida with limited human development and observed changes in coastlines from local residents, I compared seven NAIP (National Agriculture Imagery Program) aerial images, from 1994 to 2019, from near Cedar Key, FL to track changes in coastal features.
+Suitable cloud-free images were collected during relatively similar mean river discharge levels and during (mostly) the same season.
+Focusing on a section of coastline near Deer Island, a well known local landmark, I assessed shoreline changes for this region using ESRI’s ArcMap© spatial data analysis extension DSAS (Digital Shoreline Analysis Systems) on three different time periods from the imagery, 1994-2007, 2010-2019, and 1994-2019.
+I determined the extent of coastal feature change and proposed possible factors that may contribute to shoreline change during this time frame.

 CHAPTER 1